Field trips | What's new? | Chief Richardville House | Festival of Gingerbread | Classroom tools

 - Feel the cold bars of the jail cells down in The Calaboose

 Tour the History Center with our interactive Discovery Guide.

 Every day should be free day

 No more hassling the PTA or parents for field trip support.
-Thanks to the Olive B. Cole Foundation and our own Heritage Education Fund, admission to the History Center is free for all K-12 school groups from Allen, DeKalb, LaGrange, Noble and Steuben (Indiana) Counties through the 2013-2014 school year.
-Admission for school groups outside these counties is discounted at $2.00 per person.
+Thanks to the Olive B. Cole Foundation and our own Heritage Education Fund, admission to the History Center is free for all K-12 school groups from Allen, DeKalb, LaGrange, Noble and Steuben (Indiana) Counties through the 2015-2016 school year.
+Admission for school groups outside these counties is discounted at $3.00 per person.
 All groups will be provided with an orientation, interpretation, and free educational materials.
-A souvenir Memory Bag containing a fun assortment of items from our Museum Shop can be purchased for an additional $2.00 per student.

 Special offers: Enhance your field trip with a visit to the Allen County Courthouse as part of the Fall in Love with Fort Wayne Program!
 Thanks to the Goldstine Foundation, transportation and admission costs are covered for FWCS and EACS 4th grade classes who visit the museum and the courthouse.

 In addition, the Olive B. Cole Foundation has authorized up to $2,000 for the History Center to reimburse busing and transportation expenses for all public, private, and parochial K-12 school groups from DeKalb, LaGrange, Noble, and Steuben Counties for visits to the History Center and/or Chief Richardville House for the 2013-2014 school year.
 Up to $150 per day of transportation per school will be reimbursed.
 Funding is limited and will be distributed on a first-come, first-served basis.